bengtj100/stacky-lang/doc/Reference.md

 ### Comparison operations

 It is possible to compare all built-in data types.
-However, both arguments must be of the same type.
-Different types will never return a true values, e.g., comparing an integer and string will always return a false value.
+The comparison operators form a total ordering for all types.
+The types *integer* and *float* datatypes, as well as the *atom* and *op* types are intercomparable in the following manner:

+* Comparing an *integer* with a *float* is the same as converting the integer to a float and then performing the comparison.
+* *Atoms* and *operations* are compared on their names.

+The non inter-comparable types are ordered as follows (in increasing order):

+* *integer*, *float*
+* *atom*, *operation*
+* *string*
+* *list*

+This means, e.g., that an integer will always compare a less than an atom, string or list.

 | Operation | Stack                       | Comment                         |
 |:---------:|:----------------------------|:--------------------------------|